tmhoule/AppUpdates/QUICKSTART.md

-QuickStart Guide - to deploy the Mac Update tool quickly.
+QuickStart Guide - to deploy the App Update tool quickly.

 1) Click on the gear on the top right of your JSS and select Scripts.
 Create a new script in your JSS  - call it Scan For Updates.
 Copy the contents of the ScanForUpdates.sh script into the JSS Script.